Smart contracts and reaction-function games: What outcomes can be supported?

 \subsection{Equilibrium existence}

-Our first result records that reaction-function equilibria always exist.
+Our next result establishes that reaction-function equilibria always exist.
 This is in contrast to Nash equilibrium in the corresponding strategic game (recall that players cannot mix).
 By Observation~\ref{OBS:constant}, this implies that we will have to go beyond constant reaction functions to prove reaction-function equilibrium existence.
 We formalize the argument below, which is instructive and of independent interest as it links to yet another class of games, namely sequential-move games.
-These neatly bridge simultaneous-move and reaction-function games.
+These neatly bridge simultaneous-move strategic games and reaction-function games.